PHP Data Types

 Floats are floating-point numbers, which are also known as floats, doubles, or real numbers.

-PHP uses the IEEE 754 double format to represent floats.
-Like other programming languages, floats have limited precision.
+PHP uses the IEEE 754 double format to represent floats, which, like other programming languages, have limited precision.

 PHP uses the float keyword to represent the floating-point numbers.
 The following example illustrates the floating-point numbers in PHP: